Treating an injury or illness is mission critical for healthcare providers. So, too, is preventing both.

 That is why Johnson Memorial Health is partnering with the Indiana Public Safety Center to protect your health and well-being.

-“We have a robust culture of safety at Johnson Memorial Health,” said Larry Heydon, JMH President and CEO.
+“We have a robust culture of safety at Johnson Memorial Health,” said David Dunkle, M.D., JMH Interim CEO.
 “A level of compassion and vigilance for patient welfare is as important as any other aspect of competent health care.”

 Prescription painkiller overdose in the U.S. is now considered an epidemic.
 Deaths from drug overdose are the leading cause of accidental injury death, surpassing deaths from car accidents.
 From 1999 to 2009, Indiana saw a 500 percent increase in the rate of drug overdose deaths, and in 2016, Indiana ranked as the 15th highest overdose rate in the nation.

 Improper use of medication accounts for at least 7,000 deaths in the U.S. each year.
 Know what medications you are being prescribed and what the proper dosage and instructions are, and take them correctly every time.
 If you have questions about medications, contact your health care provider or pharmacist.

 Every 20 minutes an older adult dies from a fall in the U.S., according to the CDC.
 Help prevent falls with these tips: